reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 Blocks or limits access to SharePoint and OneDrive content from un-managed devices.

+Requires SharePoint Advanced Management feature to use since it is in GA.
+While in preview

 Possible values:

-AllowFullAccess: Allows full access from desktop apps, mobile apps, and the web.
+* AllowFullAccess: Allows full access from desktop apps, mobile apps, and the web.
-AllowLimitedAccess: Allows limited, web-only access.
+* AllowLimitedAccess: Allows limited, web-only access.
-BlockAccess: Blocks Access.
+* BlockAccess: Blocks Access.

 Refer to [Control access from unmanaged devices](https://learn.microsoft.com/en-us/sharepoint/control-access-from-unmanaged-devices?wt.mc_id=MVP_308367)